TempleDSS/data-capsule-appliance/README.md

 1. Add the IP Addresses of the hosts that you need to provision in to the hosts file.

-2. Change the username that will be used to login into the host provisioning machine at site.yml file.
-The default value is root.
+2. Then run the following command inside the cloned directory.
+Be sure to replace the <login_username> with your remote username.

 ```
-user: <login_username>
+ansible-playbook --user=<login_username> -k -i hosts site.yml --ask-become-pass
 ```

-3. Then run
+3. Then you will be prompted to enter two password as following.
+Enter the login remote user password for the first prompt and that user's sudo password for the second prompt.

 ```
-ansible-playbook -k -i hosts site.yml
+SSH password:<login_user_password>
+SUDO password[defaults to SSH password]:<login_user_sudo_password>
 ```

-from the cloned directory.
-You'll have to provide the root password when prompted.
+This would start up the provisioning of the host machine!
+You should not see any errors in the terminal when this is being executed.